 Hyflow2 includes support for nested atomic blocks.
-In this section we first briefly describe the three nesting models previously studied in TM [13, 18]: flat, closed and open.
+In this section we first briefly describe the three nesting models previously studied in TM [7, 12]: flat, closed and open.
 Subsequently we introduce the API support for nesting in Hyflow2, and explain its use.
+Lastly, we make the case for a third atomic construct.